 4.2.1.3 Benefits and limitations

 Benefits:

-- Leverage the features of QUIC for media delivery including:
+- Leverage the features of QUIC for real-time media delivery (e.g., multiple streams, prioritization) and provides means for integration to a CDN infrastructure.

-- Independent stream processing: QUIC’s per stream independence ensures that a blocked stream does not stall others and cause Head-of-Line (HoL) blocking.

-- Selective reliability and prioritization: Allows applications to signal the importance of different data flows.

-- Security and mobility: QUIC provides encryption (TLS 1.3) and connection migration.

-- Lower latency and faster start-up: 1-RTT handshake with optional 0-RTT resumption shortens join time for live/interactive sessions

-- Convergence to a single protocol suitable for ingest to distribution reduces the need for intermediary servers to repackage content and service providers to maintain multiple workflows.
+- Convergence to a single media delivery protocol suitable from ingest to distribution simplifies workflows for service providers and enables a unified infrastructure for real-time and streamed media in the long run.

 - Scalable publish-subscribe architecture that uses relays to fan out Objects to many subscribers, with the aim of enabling independent scaling of producers and consumers as well as efficient content distribution.

+- Potentially reduced session setup delay compared to WebRTC, as WebRTC commonly incurs multiple RTTs for operations such as ICE gathering, DTLS, SCTP/data channel setup, etc.

+- MOQT relays can examine metadata in object extension headers and perform network optimizations, such as the 5G User Plane Function (UPF) integrating a MOQT relay and parsing the PDU Set information from an extension header, as defined in TS 23.501 [3].

 Limitations:

-- MOQT is still evolving (the IETF draft is not yet finalized), meaning limited production implementations, debugging tools, and operational experience.
+- MOQT is still evolving (the IETF specification [draft-ietf-moq-transport] is not yet finalized), meaning limited production implementations, debugging tools, and operational experience.

 - Initial deployment costs for the new architecture and protocol implementation